Switching Car Insurance After an Accident

 Insurers offer various discounts that can save you money.
 Common discounts include:

 Some companies also offer discounts based on your education level, age and payment terms.
-You might get a discount for paying your premium in full rather than monthly.
+Compare insurance companies and find discounts that match your situation.

 5. 5